-Death Benefits (Post-retirement)

-If a member with a spouse dies during the 60 months following retirement, the spouse will continue to receive 100% of the pension accrued to the member for the remainder of the 60 month period less any amount payable to eligible children.
+Death Benefits (Post-retirement) If a member with a spouse dies during the 60 months following retirement, the spouse will continue to receive 100% of the pension accrued to the member for the remainder of the 60 month period less any amount payable to eligible children.
 At the end of the 60 month period and in the case where a member with a spouse dies after the end of the 60 month period following retirement, survivor benefits are payable depending on the age of the pensioner at the date of death.
 If the pensioner dies prior to age 65, the spousal pension paid prior to when the member would have turned 65 is 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension payable to the member.
-Once the member would have turned 65, the spousal pension paid is 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension payable at the time of death with respect to the service prior to January 1, 1992 plus 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension that would be payable to the member after age 65 with respect to service after December 31, 1991.

-If the pensioner dies after reaching age 65 the spousal pension paid is 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension payable to the member.
+Once the member would have turned 65, the spousal pension paid is 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the service prior to January 1, 1992 plus 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension payable to the service prior to January 1, 1992 plus 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the pension paid is 66 2/3% (60% if the pension that would be payable to the member after age 65 with respect to service after December 31, 1991.
+If the pensioner dies after reaching age 65 the spousal pension paid is 66 2/3% (60% if the member.
+A pension of 10% of the pension payable to the member (as described above) is payable to the member. after April 6, 2010) of the member's accrued pension.

-A pension of 10% of the pension payable to the member (as described above) is payable to each child (to a maximum of 33 1/3% (40% if the member's employment first commences on or after April 6, 2010) divided equally amongst the children).
-If there is no spouse, each eligible child will receive an equal portion of the spouse's pension totalling 66 2/3% (60% if the member's employment first commences on or after April 6, 2010) of the member's accrued pension.
 This pension is payable to each child until the age of 18 or age 25 if the child is a student and replaces the children's benefit described above.

-Termination Benefits

-If a member's employment terminates for reasons other than death, disability, or retirement, the benefits payable from the Plan will depend on the member's service.
+Termination Benefits If a member's employment terminates for reasons other than death, disability, or retirement, the benefits payable from the Plan will depend on the member's service.
 If the member has less than two years of service, the Plan will refund the member's contributions with interest.
 If the member has at least two years of service, the Plan will provide a deferred pension payable from normal or early retirement.
 If a member is entitled to a deferred pension, the member may transfer the commuted value of that pension to a locked-in retirement account or to another pension plan (provided that plan agrees to the transfer).
 A member may also elect a refund of contributions with respect to pre-1988 service.
 Effective January 1, 2011, deferred pensions are no longer indexed prior to pension commencement, regardless of when such pension accrued.

-Indexing

-Pensions in payment will be indexed at 0.85% per year for the 5-year cycle started in 2016 (January 1, 2016 to January 1, 2020).
+Indexing Pensions in payment will be indexed at 0.85% per year for the 5-year cycle started in 2016 (January 1, 2016 to January 1, 2020).
 Indexing for the 5-year cycle starting January 1, 2021 to January 1, 2025 is subject to the review of Trustee in 2020 considering among other things, the funding policy and the funded ratio of the Plan as of December 31, 2019.
 This process will be replicated on a 5-year basis.

-APPENDIX E

-ADMINISTRATOR CERTIFICATION
+APPENDIX E ADMINISTRATOR CERTIFICATION

-With respect to the Report on the Actuarial Valuation for Funding Purposes as at December 31, 2017 of the Nova Scotia Public Service Superannuation Plan, I hereby certify that, to the best of my knowledge and belief:
+With respect to the Report on the Actuarial Valuation for Funding Purposes as at December 31, 2018 of the Nova Scotia Public Service Superannuation Plan, I hereby certify that, to the best of my knowledge and belief: